Gloucestershire funeral services and support

 - Gloucester: GL4 4PA .
 ‘Green Burial’ option in the grounds of the Cemetery and Crematorium;

 - Staunton, Glos.
 Greenfields Woodlands of Remembrance: GL19 3NZ.
 Old meadows looking towards the Malvern Hills.
 8 miles north of Gloucester, a mile north of Staunton.
+No website.

 - Forest of Dean: Coleford Cemetery Natural Burial Ground GL16 8DS

 - Slimbridge: the far end of the cemetery.
 (Double cost for non-residents).

 - Swindon: Westmill Woodland Burial Ground near Coleshill, SN5 8TH.
 Lovely open uplands meadow looking over the White Horse Vale.
 Not as far as you might think.

 - Monmouth: Usk Castle: NP15 1QX .
 Classy castle parkland.

 - Warwickshire: Sun Rising Burial Ground, near Tysoe (between Banbury and Evesham).
 Hardcore ‘green’ and exceptionally well run. www.sunrisingburialground.co.uk

 - Wider afield: Glastonbury Cemetery ………. many others – 267 across the UK – contact ‘The Natural Death Centre’, 0207 359 8391, website www.naturaldeath.org